 Statistics produced by CAS are as at the time of exporting from CAB systems.
 Locally produced CAB statistics may slightly differ from the ones reported by CAS due to local amendments after case checking.

-CAB are represented in 29 of Scotland’s 32 local authority areas but not in North Ayrshire, South Ayrshire or Inverclyde.
-Therefore Scotland profiles are used for these areas, where appropriate.
+There is a dedicated CAB office in 29 of Scotland’s 32 local authority areas but not in North Ayrshire, South Ayrshire or Inverclyde.
+Clients from these areas are supported by the national service.